getnamingo/registrars/README.md

 ## Creating an adapter

 Registrar integrations are implemented as adapters.
-A new adapter should implement the library's registrar adapter contract and translate the common Namingo Registrar operations into requests supported by the upstream provider.
+A new adapter should implement the library's registrar adapter contract and translate the common Namingo Registrars operations into requests supported by the upstream provider.

 An adapter is responsible for: